abdrahmansoltan/Learning-Notes/HTML-CSS/03-HTML.md

 - `<label>` makes the form control accessible to screen readers, and provides a bigger target, since you can tap or click the label to set focus on the control.

 - `<textarea>` element is used to enter multiple lines of text
+  - it takes attributes for columns `cols` and rows `rows`
 - `name` attribute to identify the data the user enters with the control.
-If you submit the form, this name is included in the request.
+  - If you submit the form, this `name` is included in the request with the value.
 - `<select>` element gives users a list of options to select from
   - The browser by default uses the first option in the list if user didn't select an option,
   - With the `selected` attribute you can pre-select one option.